frederickk/its-typeface-not-font/README.md

 ![It's Typeface Not Font](http://frederickk.github.io/its-typeface-not-font/its-typeface-not-font.jpg)

-Thanks to the creators of [Cloud-to-Butt](https://github.com/panicsteve/cloud-to-butt)
+Inspired in part by the creators of [Cloud-to-Butt](https://github.com/panicsteve/cloud-to-butt)